Botanical name: Cannabis sativa

 - Prevent drugged driving and other public health issues

 - Prevent the use of public land for marijuana cultivation

 - Preventing marijuana possession or use on federal property

 Additional states may undertake or pursue citizen petitions in the future to legalize the recreational use of marijuana.
-Reportedly there may be initiatives for full commercial legalization on the ballot in Alaska in 2014 and in California, Maine, and Oregon in 2016.
-According to the Brookings Institute, Presidential years bring out an electorate more favorable to marijuana legalization than the off-year electorate.16 Other states pursuing legalization may include Arizona, Nevada, Massachusetts, Montana, Rhode Island, and Vermont.18 Maine and Michigan citizen voters have also passed legalization of marijuana for recreational use, but state law will likely override these voter referendums; only medical marijuana is currently legal according to state law in these states.
+According to the Brookings Institute, Presidential years bring out an electorate more favorable to marijuana legalization than the off-year electorate.16 Other states pursuing legalization may include California, Arizona, Nevada, Massachusetts, Montana, Rhode Island, and Vermont.18 Maine and Michigan citizen voters have also passed legalization of marijuana for recreational use, but state law will likely override these voter referendums; only medical marijuana is currently legal according to state law in these states.

 A majority of Americans support legalization of marijuana -- 52 percent pro versus 45 percent con -- according to findings from a Pew Research Center survey in March 2013.
 Support for marijuana legalization has increased dramatically since 2010, by 11 percentage points.
 16